TriplyDB/Documentation/docs/triplydb-js/index.md

 #### Asset.toStream(version?: number)

-If instead of downloading the the asset to a file for later usage you want to directly use the asset.
+If instead of downloading the asset to a file for later usage you want to directly use the asset.
 The `toStream()` functionality is available.
 This downloads the asset as a stream for use in a script.
 The `toStream()` has as optional argument a version number.